 A Latin (E.F.)
-Requiem Mass will be offered for her soul after her coffin is received into St. Mary’s on Tuesday, 13th March.
-The following day four priests will concelebrate at her Funeral Mass:-
+Requiem Mass was offered for her soul after her coffin was received into St. Mary’s on Tuesday, 13th March.
+The following day four priests concelebrated at her Funeral Mass:-

 Frs.
 Steven Restori (parish priest), Anthony Glaysher (former parish priest), Jonathan Redvers Harris (Ordinariate and parish priest of Cowes and East Cowes) and Nicholas Spencer OSB from Quarr Abbey.

-Yvonne’s ashes (and her mother’s) will be buried at Quarr Abbey.
+Yvonne’s ashes (and her mother’s) are to be buried at Quarr Abbey.